daveotewa/SQL-Music-Store-Analysis-Beginner-Project-/README.md

 ### 3) Insert data into Tables

---Use the Insert ino Tables SQL
+--Use the Insert into Tables SQL